vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 That means - `try` block executes first.
 When there is an error, the execution of `try` block terminates and it jumps to the `catch` block.
 No matter whether there was an error or not, in the end, the `finally` block executes.

+Traditional `try-catch-finally` has some advantages over chained promises with `then()-catch()-finally()`.

+It is arguably easier to read.
+More importantly, it is a plain old traditional JavaScript construct, which everybody knows.
+You no longer need to use one error handling concept for promises and a different one for non-promise code.
+Your error handling is unified and cleaner.
+In one `try` block you can have mixed async and non-async code.

 ## Waiting for multiple parallel promises
 Sometimes instead of resolving async functions one after another, it is useful to execute them in parallel and await until all of them are finished.